Supplier Code of Conduct

 • Comply with the Foreign Corrupt Practices Act of 1977, the UK Bribery Act 2010 and locally applicable laws and regulations.

-• Never offer or accept anything of value where there is an intention of improperly influencing a business decision, or where the person may not be permitted by their employer or local law to receive it.
+• Never offer or accept anything of value where there is an intention of improperly influencing a business decision, or where the person is not permitted by their employer or local law to receive it.

 Conflicts of Interest

-We expect our Suppliers to respect that ShipBob employees must not provide or accept excessive or inappropriate entertainment and may only offer or accept non-cash gifts of modest value occasionally.
-Gifts and entertainment should never create a feeling of obligation or the impression of an obligation because this could be perceived as a bribe.
-We expect Suppliers to ensure they have appropriate controls in place so that gifts, sponsorship, or entertainment are not bribes or perceived as such especially if the recipient is a government official.
+Suppliers must respect that ShipBob employees cannot provide or accept excessive or inappropriate meals or entertainment and may only offer or accept non-cash gifts of modest value occasionally.
+Gifts, meals and entertainment should never create a feeling of obligation or the impression of an obligation because this could be perceived as a bribe.
+We expect Suppliers to ensure they have appropriate controls in place so that gifts, meals or entertainment (or anything else of value provided to another party) are not bribes or perceived as such especially if the recipient is a government official.

 Business Records and Confidential Information